zynga/jasy/readme.md

 Parser
 ------

-- Full JavaScript 1.8 parser based on Narcissus (based on Spidermonkey)
+- Full JavaScript 1.8 parser based on Narcissus (which itself is based on Spidermonkey)
 - Reworked parser for better child handling (easier to traverse tree compared to original)
-- Support for JavaScript 1.8 (Generators, Block Scope, Function Expressions, Array Comprehensions, ...)
+- Full support for JavaScript 1.8 (Generators, Block Scope, Function Expressions, Array Comprehensions, ...)
 - Comment processing (Comments are attached to nodes and are part of the AST)

 Project Handling
 ----------------

 - Project Support (Bundling multiple projects)
+- Build scripts are plain Python and can do everything you want to do.
+No limitations.
+- Import Jasy and define your own tasks (using Python decorator "task")

 Dependency Analysis
 -------------------